 Home automation is somewhat of a new concept and essentially has been born out of the meteoric rise of the internet.
 Essentially it allows you to control electronic items in your home that are connected to the Internet by an app.

 To find out all you need to about this fantastic concept, read on below.

 Why do you Want a Smart Home?

 It is hardly the most pressing DIY job on the list to get all your electronic devises to be controlled at the press of a button, or from your smart phone.
 Perhaps not, but there are some considerable benefits that you could enjoy, which might enhance your quality of life or security and even save you money.
-If you don't know much about Smart Homes and Home Automation we will try to open your eyes to the latest DIY trend that is gathering momentum.

 What is Home Automation?